electronic-jedi/schematic-comment-js/README.md

 ```

 # Contribute
-You can make a pull request to contribute.
+You can make a pull request on our [repository](https://github.com/electronic-jedi/schematic-comment-js) contribute.